Bocci007/hello-world/README.md

 # hello-world
-the start of github
+the start of github.\n
-hello github!
+hello github!\n
-welcome to the world of codes!
+welcome to the world of codes!\n see you!